Current Issues Regarding Obesity Treatment and Chronic Weight Management

 Boston, Massachusetts

-• Robert Kushner, MD, MS, FACP, FTOS, DABOM
+• Robert Kushner, MD, MS, FACP, FTOS, DABOM headshot

-Professor, Department of Medicine and Medical Education
+Professor of Medicine (Endocrinology) and Medical Education

 Northwestern University Feinberg School of Medicine

-Director, Center for Lifestyle Medicine
+Former Director, Center for Lifestyle Medicine

 Northwestern Medicine